ibm-cloud-docs/discovery-data/search-bar.md

 To customize search bar behavior, complete the following steps:

 1. From the navigation pane, open the **Improve and customize** page.
-1. Expand **Customize display** from the Improvement tools pane, and then click **Search bar**.
+1. Expand **Customize display** from the *Improvement tools* pane, and then click **Search bar**.
-1. The following features are enabled by default.
-If you want to disable a feature, set the switcher to off.
+1. Turn the following features on or off by setting the associated switcher:

     - **Autocompletion**: As the customer types a query into the search bar, similar queries that make sense based on the collection data are displayed as suggestions.
 The user can click a suggestion to submit as the query.
+This setting is enabled by default.
     - **Spelling suggestions**: Recognizes words that are misspelled in the customer query.
 After the query is submitted, a `Did you mean:` link is displayed that shows a corrected version of the original query.
 The customer can click the corrected query to submit it.
+This setting is disabled by default.